two-torial/two-torial/docs/games/taikonijiiro/setup.md

 	- `res =` change to your display's resolution.
 	- `windowed =` set to `true` if you want to run the game in windowed.
+	- `cursor =` mostly visual. change if you want to.
     - `vsync =` set to `true` if your display is set to 120hz.
 	- `fpslimit =` do not change unless you know what you are doing.